 • Problem solving is streamlined and wasted effort is eliminated

-• Issues are corrected proactively before they impact the customer
+• Issues in the supply chain planning are corrected proactively before they impact the customer

-• Data is centralized, which enables long-term optimization
+• Data is centralized in software, which enables long-term optimization

 Download our 2019 Benchmark Report on the state of S&OE (sales and operations execution) in today’s Fortune 1000 companies.

-If we know the standard processes don’t work, then what holds us all back from adopting SCSM right away?
-For starters, SCSM is a new concept empowered by new technology.
-That aside, here are the five most common reasons we hear for staying with the status quo:
+If we know the standard supply chain processes don’t work, then what holds us all back from adopting SCSM right away?
+For starters, SCSM is a new concept empowered by new technology and software.
+That aside, here are the five most common reasons we hear for staying with the supply chain status quo:

 In the Beginner Guide to SCSM, we’ll address each of these concerns.
 We’ll also give you a blueprint for adopting SCSM in a way that best fits your specific supply chain.